Frequently asked questions about our allotments

 We are happy for you to grow whatever you want on your allotment within reason and within the law!
 We would just ask that you give consideration to your neighbouring tenants when deciding what to plant.
 Tenants can also apply separately to keep animals such as chickens after a period of six months.
 There are specific and detailed guidelines and regulations relating to the keeping of livestock on allotment sites though, so we would ask that you contact us if you are considering doing this.

 Bonfires are permitted for burning garden waste only.
-Currently Tenants are permitted to have bonfires, weather permitting, every day except Mondays and Fridays.
-Fires must be attended to at all times with due care and regard to neighbours
+Currently Tenants are permitted to have bonfires, weather permitting, on Wednesdays and on Saturday mornings.
+Fires must be attended to at all times with due care and regard to neighbours.

 How long will I have to wait before I get a plot?